Powered By Blogger

 One can see an influence on later genre classics.
 Just compare the opening scene here with John Carpenter's opening sequence in HALLOWEEN seven years later.
 And the psycho in Elly's dreams looks more than a little like Freddy Krueger without his hat.

-In other words, a must-see!
+In other words, a must-see, folks!

 So, why isn't this on DVD yet?